Loads of Cook Forest State Park maps – trail, travel, paddle, project, and historic:

 Cook Forest State Park Map - road & towns

 Lost?
 We’re about 15 miles north of Clarion &/or Brookville off I-80, and south of Marienville on the southern edge of the Allegheny National Forest.
 Here’s a google map:

 Here’s another google map of the Cook Forest and Allegheny National Forest areas – annotated!
 This shows a couple of features either not on the default map, or misplaced – and it shows restaurants and grocery markets for visitor convenience.
 Click this link to open it into a new tab, so you can toggle layers on and off.

 Cook Forest Conservancy Program Maps

-Clarion River Invasives Map – Japanese knotweed is a target species for the CFC in 2020, before it becomes substantially established and reduces biodiversity and habitat along our wild & scenic Clarion River.
-Cooperating on this multi-year project are the DCNR Cook Forest, the PA Bureau of Forestry, Penn State Extension, ArborChem, Clarion University, both McKean and Clarion County Conservation Districts, and local landowners.
+Clarion River Invasives Map – Japanese knotweed is a target species for the CFC – we’re working with public & private landowners to control this invasive before it becomes substantially established.
+Japanese Knotweed is aggressive, reducing biodiversity and degrading habitat along our wild & scenic Clarion River.
+Cooperating on this multi-year project are the DCNR Cook Forest, the PA Bureau of Forestry, Penn State Extension, ArborChem, Clarion University, both McKean and Clarion County Conservation Districts, and many local landowners.